Cain Dingle: Creation and casting

 In 2000, series producer Kieran Roberts introduced three new members of the Dingle family.
 The new characters made their first appearance at the funeral of Butch Dingle (Paul Loughran).
 Among them were Cain (Jeff Hordley), son of Zak Dingle (Steve Halliwell) and Faith Dingle (Gillian Jephcott).
 Cain's cousin/one-time lover is Charity Dingle (Emma Atkins), and Zak's brother is Shadrach (Andy Devine).
 In April 2006, it was announced that Jeff Hordley had quit, however, the door was left open for a possible return in the future.
 In January 2009, it was announced that the character would be brought back in April that year after a three-year break.
 Speaking to Digital Spy about his return, Hordley said "I am really looking forward to returning to Emmerdale.
 The storylines that led to Cain's return are in keeping with his character and a perfect way to bring him back to the heart of the Dingle clan where he belongs".
 Hordley later said that he initially turned down a return but when he was approached on the matter he approved of the storyline and felt like "the time was right for me".

 Development

 Characterisation

 The character was labelled a "ruthless hard man", a "bad boy" and a "villain" by Digital Spy.
 Itv.com also described Cain as the "village pariah" and commented that he likes "being in charge" but dislikes "being made a fool of".
 What's on TV described him saying "a villain through and through, Cain Dingle will even cross his own family if it's worth his while!"
 Cain has also been described as the "village's unmistakable bad boy".
-When casting a new family for the serial one character specification described Cain's earlier tenure, saying: "much in the early Cain Dingle mould, ruthless, unscrupulous, and extremely promiscuous".
+When casting a new family for the serial, one character specification described Cain as: "ruthless, unscrupulous, and extremely promiscuous".
 Hordley said Debbie is Cain's Achilles' heel who he would "move mountains for" while "women are his other Achilles heel, but he won't move mountains for them".